 First Semester, second semester.
 Credit, four semester hours.

-Note: Students who do not wish to take the full course 11, 12, may elect one or more of the parts listed above.
+NOTE: Students who do not wish to take the full course 11, 12, may elect one or more of the parts listed above.

 15, 16.
-Personal Hygiene.
+PERSONAL HYGIENE.
 Lecture course on the parts of the body and their care; the relationship of habits and environment to the health, efficiency, and well-being of the individual; lectures, readings and papers and audio-visual aids.
 Required of all second-year students and applicants for diplomas.

-First semester, second semester.
 Credit, one semester hour.

-17, 18.
-Sports and Gymnastics.
+17; 18.
+SPORTS AND GYMNASTICS.
 This course is designed for pre-physicaleducation students and others who plan to specialize in any work in which a knowledge of sports and games is necessary.
 During the fall and spring, outdoor sports are practised for the development of skill.
 During the winter, instruction is given in indoor activities.
 One hour of dancing is required each week throughout the year.

-FALL TERM WINTER TERM SPRING TERM Hockey 3 hours Basket Ball 3 hours Baseball 3 hours Tennis 2 hours Fencing 2 hours Archery 2 hours Dancing 1 hour Dancing 1 hour Golf 2 hours Swimming 2 hours Swimming 2 hours Dancing 1 hour
+FALL TERM WINTER TERM SPRING TERM Hockey 3 hours Basket Ball 3 hours Baseball 3 hours Tennis 2 hours Fencing 2 hours Archery 2 hours Dancing 1 hour Dancing 1 hour Golf 2 hours Swimming 2 hours Swimming 2 hours Dancing 1 hour Eight ho urs a week

-Eight hours a week.

-First semester, second semester
+First semester, second semester Credit, six semester hours.